manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

         - graphql files
 ```

-This way your GraphQL types are nicely separated and your .graphqlconfig files are simple:
+This way your GraphQL types are nicely separated and your .graphqlconfig files easy to define:

 ```json
 {